vrchatapi/vrchatapi.github.io/content/tutorials/tags.markdown

 ----|------------
-`admin_avatar_access` | User can upload Avatars without needing the neccesary trust rank `admin_can_grant_licenses` | User can give out licenses to other users `admin_canny_access` | user can access Canny without needing the neccesary trust rank `admin_lock_tags` | User's tags have been locked and cannot be edited by the user `admin_lock_level` | User's Trust rank has been locked and can no longer be changed automatically `admin_moderator` | User is part of the VRChat Staff team
+`admin_avatar_access` | User can upload Avatars without needing the neccesary trust rank `admin_can_grant_licenses` | User can give out licenses to other users `admin_canny_access` | User can access Canny without needing the neccesary trust rank `admin_lock_tags` | User's tags have been locked and cannot be edited by the user `admin_lock_level` | User's Trust rank has been locked and can no longer be changed automatically `admin_moderator` | User is part of the VRChat Staff team